bioinformatics-centre/kaiju/README.md

 The downloaded files are several GB in size.
 Therefore, the program should be run in a directory with at least 50 GB free space.

+There are two options for the reference database:
+###1.
+Complete Genomes
+The first option is to use only completely assembled and annotated reference genomes from the RefSeq database in GenBank.
+This is the default behaviour of `makeDB.sh`.
 Additional to archaeal and bacterial genomes, `makeDB.sh` can also add viral genomes to the database by using the option `-v`.
+As of Feb 2015, this database contains ca. 15m protein sequences, which amounts to ca. 9GB memory required by Kaiju.

 By default, `makeDB` downloads and extracts 5 files in parallel.
 This number can be changed by modifying the appropriate variables at the beginning of the